-Black Shark 4S series features a 6.67-inch Samsung E4 AMOLED FHD+ display with a screen resolution of 1080 x 2400 pixels, DCI-P3 colour gamut, 144Hz refresh rate, up to 720Hz touch sampling rate.
-Moreover, there’s support for MEMC technology support, DC Dimming and 1300 nits brightness.
+Black Shark 4S series features a 6.67-inch Samsung E4 AMOLED FHD+ display with a screen Resolution of 1080 x 2400 pixels, DCI-P3 colour gamut, 144Hz refresh rate, up to 720Hz touch sampling rate.
+Moreover, there’s support for MEMC technology, DC Dimming and 1300 nits brightness.
 This display also has two zones of pressure sensitivity (as in the amount of pressure applied, not just touch sensitive), that can be integrated into games that can support it.

 The 4S Pro is powered by a Qualcomm Snapdragon 888 Plus Processor along with Adreno 660 GPU.
 The vanilla 4S is powered by the Snapdragon 870 SoC.
 Furthermore, the Black Shark 4S Pro gets up to 16GB of LPDDR5 RAM and up to 512GB of UFS 3.1 storage option that is coupled with an SSD Disk Array System on the more expensive variant.
 The vanilla 4S gets up to 12GB of RAM and up to 256GB of UFS 3.1 storage.

 On the camera front, Black Shark 4S Pro features a triple-camera setup with a combination of 64-megapixel primary lens with f/1.8 aperture, PDAF, HDR support, an 8-megapixel f/2.2 Wide-Angle lens with 120-degree FoV and a 5-megapixel macro sensor with f/2.4 aperture.
 For the front, there is a 20-megapixel selfie shooter with f/2.4 aperture.
 Additionally, the Black Shark 4S replaces the 64-megapixel sensor for a 48-megapixel sensor while other lenses remain the same.